 Marine Services Technician Salary

 Men represent the vast majority of Marine Services Technicians in the United States.
 People in this role can earn an average of $17.26 per hour nationwide.
 Health benefits are not enjoyed by everyone in this line of work, and just over two-fifths lack any coverage at all.
 Medical benefits are reported by just over a half and dental coverage is claimed by roughly two-fifths.
 Most Marine Services Technicians are fairly content with their jobs, and work satisfaction falls in line with the national average.
-Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Marine Services Technician